For Skype Online there are various tools to report on user sessions:

 - (Added in v1.2) Add **-ClientVersion **to search for specified ClientVersions.
 Can be complete or incomplete ClientVersion.
 For example “CPE” would return all Lync Phone Edition sessions.

 Grab it now!

-I’ve published this to Technet Gallery.
+You can find the latest version at GitHub.
 Any updates I make to the script will be documented here.
-As mentioned this is my first script, so may have bugs, comes with no warranty etc. Any feedback, (good or bad) or suggestions are welcome.
+Any feedback, (good or bad) or suggestions are welcome.